nfarah86/js-api-pb-meetup1-pokemonGo/README.md

 # Building A Pokemon-Go-Like App

 This is the first project for the [JS+API Meetup](https://www.meetup.com/meetup-group-PfwmIfKG/)!
+This is a mini browser version of the Pokemon game.

 ##Getting-Started
 1) Make sure your npm and node softwares are updated and current.